Scotland Break - Edinburgh Military Tattoo, August 2001

 Jedburgh on the way, to see the wonderful Edinburgh Military Tattoo and

-other parts of the Edinburgh Festival and Edinburgh Fringe.
+other parts of the famous Edinburgh Festival and Edinburgh Fringe.

 This is page one of two.